 Annie Quigley has been an active member of the Royal Warrant Holders Association.
 She was elected to the Council of the local assocation Windsor, Eton & District Royal Warrant Holders Association in 2013 and became Vice President 2015 then President in 2016.

-Annie is now serving a "three year term" as Windsor Representative to the national Royal Warrant Holders Assocation on the Council.
+Annie served a "three year term" as Windsor Representative to the national Royal Warrant Holders Assocation on the Council.